Virtual and concrete worlds dovetail in continuous cause-and-effect relationships.

 Overcoming this handicap requires from CSPs a concerted effort to generate the right data, turning it into predictive knowledge that feeds into an adequate set of business opportunities.
 That would involve, then:

-- Getting the right data in place: setting up solutions to capture, classify, structure and organise the data traffic flowing across their networks, developing a massive pool of labelled events ready to be digested for further behaviour modelling;
+- Getting the right data in place: setting up network analytics solutions to capture, classify, structure and organise the data traffic flowing across their networks, developing a massive pool of labelled events ready to be digested for further behaviour modelling;

 - Getting the right analytical capabilities in place: establishing data science teams with the tools and the know-how to build actionable predictive intelligence on all the phenomena that traffic metadata can be correlated with;